Approaching the Police (Criminal Complaint)

 Stalking

 Stalking is continuously following a woman or contacting her where she has clearly shown she doesn’t want the attention.
 This can be both online or in person.
-Stalking can take different forms such as5:
+Stalking can take different forms such as(( Section 354D, The Indian Penal Code, 1860)):

 • harassing telephone calls,